VladimirBrejcha/VladimirBrejcha/README.md

 #### About

-I am a mobile developer with 2 years of commercial experience.
+I am a passionate and experienced mobile developer with great interest in developing and programming software.

-I work primarily on iOS and Flutter, and also familiar with Android.
+My favorite platform is iOS, however I also develop Flutter applications and packages.
+I have some experience with Android in the past, and I aims to explore another platforms, such as MacOS and WatchOS in the future.

-I develop frameworks and applications for audio, video and text communications.
-My work concerns technologies such as SIP, WebRTC, VoIP Calls.
+My current job is focused on developing, publishing and supporting frameworks for audio, video and text communications.

 - 🔭 I’m currently working on video conferencing at Voximplant
 - 🌱 I’m currently learning Computer Science in University of the People